Skparab1/skpbot/README.md

 # skpbot
-a discord bot that does nothing great in particular
+a discord bot that converses, does math calculations, and gets the time
 - conversation responding
   - yo skp -> yo sup
   - thats wrong -> oops